ppresto/terraform-azure-consul-ent-aks/examples/README.md

 [Fake Service](https://github.com/nicholasjackson/fake-service) is a test service that can handle both HTTP and gRPC traffic, for testing upstream service communications and other service mesh scenarios.
 This service can be used to complete the following use cases.

 ### Use Case 1 - Services Isolated by Zone, Failover across Zones
 Deploy a service stack in two different availability zones.
 Services should only make inner zone calls to the other services in their stack.
-Setup a failover rule so in the event a local service isn't available it will attempt to make a request outside of its AZ to a healthy service that is available.
+Setup a failover rule so in the event a local service isn't available it will attempt to make a request to another AZ hosting a healthy instance of that service.

 #### Setup Use Case 1